 Between July 19 and August 3, 2018, following negative publicity about NUPLAZID, three purported company stockholders filed putative securities class action complaints (captioned Staublein v.
 Acadia Pharmaceuticals, Inc., Case No. 18-cv-01647, Stone v.
 Acadia Pharmaceuticals Inc., Case No. 18-cv-01672, and Barglow v.
 Acadia Pharmaceuticals Inc., Case No. 18-cv-01812) in the U.S. District Court for the Southern District of California against the Company and certain of its current and former executive officers.
 Thereafter, several putative lead plaintiffs filed motions to consolidate the cases and to appoint a lead plaintiff.
 On January 3, 2019, the Court consolidated the cases under the caption In re Acadia Pharmaceuticals Inc. Securities Litigation, Case No. 18-cv-01647, and took the lead plaintiff motions under submission.
 On February 26, 2019, the Court appointed a lead plaintiff and lead counsel.
 Lead plaintiff filed a consolidated complaint on April 15, 2019.
 The consolidated complaint generally alleges that defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 by making materially false and misleading statements regarding the Company's business, operations, and prospects by failing to disclose that adverse events and safety concerns regarding NUPLAZID threatened initial and continuing FDA approval, and by failing to disclose that the Company engaged in business practices likely to attract regulatory scrutiny.
 The consolidated complaint seeks unspecified monetary damages and other relief.
 Defendants filed a motion to dismiss the consolidated complaint on June 7, 2019.
 On June 1, 2020, the Court granted the motion in part and gave lead plaintiff leave to file an amended complaint.
 On July 16, 2020, lead plaintiff filed the amended complaint.
 Defendants filed a motion to dismiss the amended complaint on August 28, 2020.
 Lead plaintiff opposed the motion on September 15, 2020.
 Defendants' reply in support of the motion to dismiss was filed on November 11, 2020.
 On March 29, 2021, the Court granted the defendants' motion to dismiss with leave to amend.
 On April 16, 2021, lead plaintiff filed a third amended complaint.
-On April 20, 2021, the Court entered a schedule for filing and briefing a motion to dismiss the third amended complaint.
 Defendants' filed a motion to dismiss the third amended complaint on May 31, 2021.
 The lead plaintiff opposed the motion on July 12, 2021.
 Defendants' reply in support of its motion is due on August 11, 2021.
-The motion is set to be heard on October 1, 2021.
+The motion is set to be heard on November 18, 2021.